BrightonKahrs/project-gutenberg-analysis/README.md

 # Objective
 This project is created to explore how Microsoft Fabric and Azure OpenAI can be used to analyze textual data.
 This project goal is to only leverage Fabric + AOAI to see how powerful using only these two architectural components can be for text based analysis.
 Microsoft Fabric offers the OneLake which means any type of data, including unstructured text, can be stored.
 The powerful combination of Microsoft Fabric and Azure OpenAI can unlock valuable insights in your text data like never before!
+In this project you will even be able to analyze text data with Power BI!

 This project explores the following capabilities of Azure OpenAI, using Microsoft Fabric.
 1. Entity Extraction